September AJ Page-Quiet Beauty

 Around the edge of the panel, I used a free gift that I got with purchasing items and tried it out and on my panel without realizing that it cut the center.
 I went ahead and attached it down anyway as I liked the decorative look to it.
 I had a matching envelope and off we went to the wedding!!!!!

 The couple was married in Hocking Hills (Ohio State Park area) and it was absolutely beautiful over there!
 The venue they used only had a certain capacity limit and so this is why there were only 50 invitations that went out.
 It was a very nice private wedding with everything done and organized for them.
 I do not have any professional photos of the wedding as of yet, but I had to rely on my husband for taking a few photos on his phone and then handing the phone to someone for photos as well…my dress didn’t allow me for handy phone carrying.
-LOL But here a just a few photos (not professional) of the wedding
+LOL But here a just a few photos (not professional) of the wedding.

 As being a first time “mom of the groom”, it is quite an experience and very emotional especially when my son picks out a song for our dance with a song I used to sing to him as a baby in my belly!
 We both had tears!!
 LOL It was such a joyous occasion and I’m thrilled to welcome our new family into our lives for years to come!
 May they always feel the joy and love together for ever after!